bongohead/econforecasting-r/README.md

 - Consider: Instead of forecasting ahead TDNS1 to TDNS3, forecast ahead individual yields (use tdns only to generate external forecast -> use to forecast intiial baseline, weak, strong) - try later, for now use standard and see if tdns estimates are too off from actual construction
 - Add: DFM package for R

+-> OR EOM ONLY AFTER 20TH
+-> Investigate AGG METHOD
+switched 1 to2 to eom agg

 # CHANGELOG
 ## 2021-07-08 [v0.15]